SadBoxMan/SBM-ROR2-Shenanigans/Monstar Mod/readme.md

 #### Secondary Variants:
 - Elder's Whisper
   - Breathe fire and inflict burn on enemies
-  - Also taken from the EL
+  - Also taken from the Elder Lumerian
   - Was originally a Primary SKill variant, but this led to situations where the Lemurian can't hit anything
     - *cough cough Vagrant*
 - Soldier Tackle (name WIP)